Alaqian/Pruning-Defense-Against-Backdooring-Attacks-on-Deep-Neural-Networks/README.md

 ├── architecture.py # DNN architecture
 └── backdoor_detector.py # program the implements the pruning defense on backdoored network └── eval.py # evaluation script
-└── Lab2_report.docx # A short report with model accuracy and ASR └── performanc.csv # data recorded during pruning
+└── eval_ensemble.py # evaluation script that can be used with ensemble network └── Lab2_report.docx # A short report with model accuracy and ASR └── Lab2_report.pdf # A short report with model accuracy and ASR └── performanc.csv # data recorded during pruning
 └── plot.png # model accuracy and ASR plot against fraction neurons pruned └── README.md #